-Your toes, feet, or ankles may burn, sting, hurt, feel tired, sore, stiff, numb, tingly, hot, or cold.
+Your toes, feet, or ankles may burn, sting, or hurt.
+They may feel tired, sore, stiff, numb, tingly, hot, or cold.
 You may have had a "charley horse" (muscle cramp) in your foot while lying in bed at night.
 Your feet or ankles may change color or swell.
 You may have noticed an embarrassing odor from your feet.
-Some changes in your feet and ankles are normal as a person ages or during pregnancy.
-Home treatment is usually all that is needed to relieve your symptoms.
+Some changes in your feet and ankles are normal as you age.
+Age-related changes include your foot spreading and your nails getting thick and brittle.
+Some changes are common during pregnancy.
+For example, your ankles and feet may swell.
+Home treatment is usually all that's needed to relieve your symptoms.

 Toe, foot, or ankle problems may be caused by an injury.
-If you think an injury caused your problem, see the topic Toe, Foot, or Ankle Injuries .
 But there are many noninjury causes of toe, foot, or ankle problems.

 Most skin problems that affect your feet are more annoying than they are serious.
 If you have:

-Toe joints are more likely to develop problems than other joints in your feet.
+Toe joints are more likely to have problems than other joints in your feet.

-You may develop pain in the front (ball) of your foot (metatarsalgia) or in your heel.
-Heel problems commonly occur when you overuse calf muscles, wear shoes with high heels, or participate in activities, such as running, that cause repeated pounding on your heels.
+You may have pain in the front (ball) of your foot (metatarsalgia) or in your heel.
+Heel problems often occur when you overuse calf muscles, wear shoes with high heels, or do activities, such as running, that cause repeated pounding on your heels.